 Travel with other GW students for FREE on a 10 day trip to Israel.
 We partner with our friends at Hillel International to provide an amazing introduction to the land, people, culture, and customs of Israel!

-Registration for GW Hillel’s Winter 2017 Trip will be open in January but you can start your registration now by visiting freeisraeltrip.org/gwu.
+Registration for GW Hillel’s Spring 2018 Trip will be open in January but you can start your registration now by visiting freeisraeltrip.org/gwu.
 Need help with your application or have questions about staying in Israel after the trip?
-Email our Israel Fellow, Keren, or Click Here to sign up for more info.
+Email our Israel Fellow, Keren, or CLICK HERE to sign up for more info.

 Trip highlights include:

 - Climbing Masada at sunrise

 - Riding a camel and sleeping in a Bedouin tent

 - Hanging out with Israeli soldiers

 - Encountering the night life in Tel Aviv